'Something broke inside my head' - Sagna reveals truth behind Arsenal exit | Goal.com

 “It was not about money like people think or any way of leaving to win trophies.
 No, I was happy at Arsenal,” he said.

 “But my head was gone.
 I was upset.
-I remember the fans signing ‘we want you to stay’, but I couldn’t stay because I was upset and I couldn’t play with my head.
+I remember the fans singing ‘we want you to stay’, but I couldn’t stay because I was upset and I couldn’t play with my head.

 “Even my dad talked to me, saying ‘look you need to clear this up’ but I said I was too upset.
 I was not even performing.
 I remember my dad and my brother came to a game and they didn’t recognise me.